Our Story

 Canon Habets

 Father Jean Guillaume Habets was born in the Flemish province of Limbourg.
 As mentioned above, he was the young curate to Dean Cloes.
 He had made it possible for Jeanne and Ferdinande to open their little school for the poor by giving up a house that he himself might have had.
 Instead, he continued to live in his draughty garret.
 He took a great interest in the scholars and provided much support, but whenever Jeanne spoke of forming a religious community he shied away from the subject.
 The more persistent she became about it, the more he actually avoided her.
 However, when the Bishop visited the little school and showed a delight with the great work of education that was being carried out there, Father Habets found himself telling the Bishop of Jeanne's desire to found a Religious Community.
 The Bishop agreed wholeheartedly with the idea and asked the young priest to draw up a rule for them.
 He set to work immediately with much prayer and frequent consultation with Jeanne and her companions, so that by 8th September 1833, the Congregation was ready to come into being.
 Canon Habets, as he later became, remained a constant guide and support to Marie Thérèse.
-Both died in 1876, Marie Thérèse on the 7th January, and the Canon at the end of that year.

 Expansion

-The little community responded whenever they could to the needs of the people around them - nursing the sick in their own homes, caring for the women prisoners, teaching children by day and adults in the evenings.
+The community responded whenever they could to the needs of the people around them - nursing the sick in their own homes, caring for the women prisoners, teaching children by day and adults in the evenings.
 Before long, communities were founded in Germany (1849) India (1861) and England (1863).
 By the time Blessed Marie Thérèse died on January 7th 1876, she had received more than 900 Sisters into the Congregation and founded 51 communities.

 Blessed Marie Thérèse was beatified on April 21st 1991